Public Health (MPH)

 MPH 512.
 Epidemiology of Infectious Diseases.
 4 Hours.

 Presents a population-based perspective of the distributions and determinants of major infectious and chronic diseases.
 The chronic disease aspect focuses on cardiovascular disease and cancer in the United States and worldwide.
 The underlying objective is to identify and review methods of control and preventative measures for each of these diseases.
-Course Information: Prerequisite: MPH 511 or permission of the instructor.
+Course Information: Prerequisites: MPH 511 or permission of the instructor.

 MPH 513.
 Epidemiology of Chronic Diseases.
 4 Hours.